What is a Teaser Bet with Teaser Odds and Betting Strategy

 How Does a Teaser Pleaser Bet Work?

-While teaser bets add more simplicity and decreased risk to your bets, there also exists another called a pleaser.
-A pleaser bet will do the exact opposite of a teaser, in that it moves the point spread or totals in favor of the sportsbook, thus ensuring you a higher payout if won but also increased risk.
+While teaser bets add more simplicity and decreased risk to your bets, the opposite also exists in the form of a pleaser.
+A pleaser bet will do the exact opposite of a teaser, in that it moves the point spread or totals in favor of the sportsbook, thus ensuring you a higher payout if won but with increased risk.

-So if you are doing a seven point NFL pleaser bet for better odds and the game spread had the Buffalo Bills at (-12) and the Arizona Cardinals at (+12), you would now be left with the Bills at (-5) or the Cardinals at (+5).
+Therefore, if we are doing a seven point NFL pleaser bet for better odds and the game spread had the Buffalo Bills at (-12) and the Arizona Cardinals at (+12), you would now be left with the Bills at (-5) or the Cardinals at (+5).

 There are a couple of main reasons why bettors may prefer a pleaser bet instead: